shubhamoy/basic_docker_app/README.md

 A basic node.js and socket.io app and we build a container for it.

 All credits to Matthew Campbell's repo(https://github.com/mattkanwisher/demo_stocks_digitalocean/) and his presentation at Digital Ocean Tide at New Delhi.

+## Queries
+Drop a buzz at me@shubhamoy.com or create an issue.